Context is everything.

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”

-And this is exactly what happens in the outline of the book, leaving off with the “ends of the earth” yet to be fulfilled.
-The rest of the book of Acts and Epistles give a detailed description of Paul and the rest of the missionary band struggling to raise up churches all over the world.
-Paul carries the same governing principle that Jesus had in emphasizing the need to reaching the unreached.
+This is exactly what happens in the outline of the book, leaving off with the “ends of the earth” yet to be fulfilled.
+The rest of the book of Acts and the Epistles give a detailed description of Paul and the rest of the missionary band struggling to raise up churches all over the world.
+Paul carries the same governing principle Jesus had in emphasizing the need to reach the unreached.
 Paul gives us his ambition for his ministry in Romans 15:20 saying,

 “I have made it my ambition to preach the gospel where Christ is not yet known, so that I wouldn’t build on another man’s foundation.”